Updated 24 March 2022

 So why is choosing the right HQ so important?
 The key is to find the one that best suits your type of business, your mode of working, your staffing needs and many other factors besides.
 Here’s what you need to think about when seeking somewhere for your business to call home.

-Just as your own home must feel special to you, your business also needs a place that suits its nature and character.
+Just as your own home must feel special to you, your business also needs a place that suits its nature, character and brand.
 To put it another way, the type of space you choose should be guided by what your business does and what you need to achieve with your premises.
 Do you need a workshop to create your product?
 A high-street space to sell your wares?
 Or a quiet office space with computer desks and meeting rooms?

 Your location may be one of the most crucial things to get right – or it may not matter much at all.
 To find out how important it is for your business, and to choose the ideal location, ask yourself these questions:

 Where are my customers?
 If you interact with your customers directly, for example in a physical shop, research where most of your existing customer base or potential customers will be.

 Where are my competitors?
 And do you want them close by, or far away?
 There are some benefits to being in a cluster, but you may prefer exclusivity.

 Where are my suppliers?
 The closer your suppliers, the more you may be able to reduce costs and improve efficiency.
 Long-distance supply chains usually mean higher costs and more risk.